a-b-street/abstreet/book/src/howto/new_city.md

     [geoman.io](https://geoman.io/geojson-editor) to draw a boundary around the region you want to simulate and save the geojson locally.

-4. Use
-    `cargo run --bin geojson_to_osmosis < boundary.geojson > importer/config/your_city/region_name.poly`
+4. Use `cargo run --bin geojson_to_osmosis < boundary.geojson` to convert that
-    to convert that geojson to the
+    geojson to the
     [Osmosis format](https://wiki.openstreetmap.org/wiki/Osmosis/Polygon_Filter_File_Format)
     required by osmconvert.
+This tool writes one file per feature in the input, so you'd then
+    `mv boundary0.poly importer/config/your_city/region_name.poly`, repeating if
+    you drew multiple polygons.

 5. Copy `importer/config/tel_aviv/cfg.json` to
     `importer/config/your_city/cfg.json` and edit this file.
 See